 d) To assist in the treatment and medical monitoring of PWE and increase their access to basic necessities so that they can strive in their communities

 e) On top of our awareness services, our founder, Fred Kiserem is active within the Kenyan community - constantly giving talks and holding Awareness campaigns.
 By staying active in the community - Fred Kiserem ensures he is on the front line battling for epilepsy in Africa.

 Kiserem Awareness Foundation is not affiliated with any Government or Corporate organisation & depends entirely on private donations from within the Community.
 This makes our fundraising very challenging.
 We welcome ANY kind of financial support, be it large or small.
 The funds will be used directly to create awareness in our community about epilepsy.
-Click on the Donate now button to donate using PayPal or go to the link "www.PayPal.me/kiseremeaf" to pay via credit card directly.
-All payments are secured and protected by PayPal.
+Please contact us if you wish to donate and we will send links for donation via your preferred financial channel.